apache/struts-site/source/tag-developers/optiontransferselect-tag.md

 {% comment %}start snippet id=javadoc|javadoc=true|url=org.apache.struts2.components.OptionTransferSelect {% endcomment %}
 <p> <p>
- Create a option transfer select component which is basically two <select ...>
+ Create a option transfer select component which is basically two &lt;select ...&gt;
- tag with buttons in the middle of them allowing options in each of the
- <select ...> to be moved between themselves.
-Will auto-select all its
- elements upon its containing form submision.
+ tag with buttons in the middle of them allowing options in each of the &lt;select ...&gt; to be moved between themselves.
+Will auto-select all its elements upon its containing form submision.
  </p>
 </p>